Royal Liver Building

-The Royal Liver Building is one of the most recognisable landmarks in the city of Liverpool with its two fabled Liver Birds which watch over the city and the sea.
-Legend has it that if these two birds were to fly away, the city would cease to exist.
+The Royal Liver Building is one of the most recognisable landmarks in the city of Liverpool with its two fabled Liver birds, which watch over the city and the sea.

-The Liver Birds are 5.5 metres,18 feet high.
-Their added height gives the Royal Liver Building an overall height of 103.7 metres, 340 feet.
-A building of skyscraper proportion, and once one of the tallest buildings in the country, the Royal Liver Building is currently the 4th tallest building in Liverpool.

 History

-In 1907, the Royal Liver Group had over 6,000 employees and given the need for larger premises the company approved the construction of a new head office.
-Designed by Walter Aubrey Thomas, the foundation stone for the building was laid on 11 May 1908 and just 3 years later, on 19 July 1911, the building was officially opened by Lord Sheffield.
+In 1907, the Royal Liver Group had over 6,000 employees.
+Given the need for larger premises, the company approved the construction of a new head office.
+The building was designed by Walter Aubrey Thomas and built by L. G. Mouchel; the foundation stone was laid on 11 May 1908 and just 3 years later, on 19 July 1911, the building was officially opened by Lord Sheffield.
 The building is an early example of a building constructed using reinforced concrete, and given the building's radical design was considered by some to "be impossible to build".

 During the early 1950s, the sixth floor was occupied and used by No 3 Movements Unit (Embarkation) of the Royal Air Force, overseeing and controlling the movement of RAF personnel and goods through the port.

 In 1953, electronic chimes were installed to serve as a memorial to the members of the Royal Liver Friendly Society who died during the two World Wars.
 During hours of darkness, the clock dials are illuminated.

 The building remained the head office for Royal Liver Assurance until its merger with Royal London Group in 2011.

 In October 2016, the building was put up for sale for the first time in its history.
 The owner instructed CBRE Group to list the sale with a guide price of more than £40m.
 In February 2017, Luxembourg-based investment group, Corestate Capital, bought the building for £48 million along with Everton F.C. majority shareholder Farhad Moshiri.
 Moshiri planned to run Everton's affairs from the building and have his own office to include a view of the new stadium on Bramley Moore Dock.

 In 2019, as part of a larger repositioning of the building, a visitor attraction was opened giving the public the chance to tour the West Clock Tower of the building on a regular basis for the first time in its then 108 year history.
 Previously this had only been open to the public during Heritage Open Days, which have been running during September each year since 1994.

+The Liver Building was sold again in 2025, with long-term tenant Princes Group purchasing the building for £60 million.